Hunting around for the best exchange rate and lowest fees can save you money when you need to transfer funds to Portugal.

 - Minimum amounts.
 Check to see whether there are any minimum transfer limits that you must meet with each transaction and whether it is feasible for you to do so.

 - Customer service.
-Check to see what customer service options are available so that if you ever need help, you can access it quickly and easily.
+Check the customer service options available so that if you need help, you can access it quickly and easily.

 - PayPal.
 PayPal’s international money transfer service makes it affordable to send smaller amounts of money to Portugal and other locations around the world.

 - Bank transfers.
 Any major US bank can help you send funds to countries in all four corners of the globe, but banks offer higher fees and mediocre exchange rates when compared to online transfer providers.

 - International checks.
 International guaranteed checks can be obtained from your bank and sent overseas, but this transfer method is time-consuming and costly.

 What are the steps to send money to Portugal?

 While the exact process for sending money from the US to Portugal will vary depending on the transfer provider you choose, you will generally need to follow similar steps.

 - Compare your options.
 Use the table above to compare money transfer providers.
 You can also call your bank or look online to get USD-EUR exchange rates and a list of possible fees.